ibm-cloud-docs/vpc/block_storage_is_manage.md

 Use the UI, CLI, or API to manage your block storage volumes.
 Detach a volume from a virtual server instance or transfer a volume from one instance to another.
 Attach a previously attached volume or rename a volume.
 Set automatic volume deletion or manually delete a volume.
 Assign access to a volume.
 Access volume read/write metrics for monitoring performance.
 {: shortdesc}

-## Manage block storage volumes by using the UI
+## Manage block storage volumes in the UI
 {: #manage-block-storage-vol-UI}
 {: ui}